Outsourced Organizational Ombuds Team

 - World Mediators Alliance on Climate Change Green Pledge (July 2021 – present)

-- Served on the Assistant Judicial Case Manger (AJCM) Transition Working Group for the Chief Justice of the Probate and Family Court, 2019
+- Served on the Assistant Judicial Case Manager (AJCM) Transition Working Group for the Chief Justice of the Probate and Family Court in 2019

-- Served on the ADR Education Subcommittee for the Massachusetts Trial Court, 2019
+- Served on the ADR Education Subcommittee for the Massachusetts Trial Court in 2019

 - Received recognition for outstanding performance and lasting contributions to the MA AFCC Chapter

-- Served for 7 years on the Board of Directors of the Massachusetts Chapter of AFCC
+- Served for seven years – Board of Directors of the Massachusetts Chapter of AFCC

 - Past Member of the Association of Family and Conciliation Courts